-The first phase of pilot plant operations were conducted between 1987 and 1988 (Figure 2).
-Approximately 450 tonnes of boric acid was produced via solution mining of the colemanite ore body.
+Approximately 450 tonnes of boric acid was produced via solution mining of the colemanite ore body (Figure 2).
 Given the promising results of the pilot-scale tests, concentrated permitting efforts for commercial-scale operations began in early 1990.
 Final approval for commercial-scale solution mining and processing was attained in 1994.

 Borosilicate glass: pharmaceuticals

-The project area is located in the Barstow Trough of the central Mojave.
+The project area is located in the Hector Basin of the Barstow Trough of the central Mojave.
 The Mojave comprises a structural entity commonly referred to as the Mojave block, and is bounded on the southwest by the San Andreas fault zone and the Transverse Ranges, on the north by the Garlock fault zone, and on the east by the Death Valley and Granite Mountain faults.
 The central Mojave region is made up of a number of relatively low mountain ranges separated by intervening basins which are floored primarily by alluvium.
-The central Mojave area is cut by numerous faults of various orientations but which predominantly trend to the northwest.
+The central Mojave area is cut by numerous faults of various orientations but which predominantly trend to the northwest (Figure 3).

-A dominant feature of the region is the Barstow Trough, which is a structural depression extending northwesterly from Barstow toward Randsburg and east-southeasterly toward Bristol.
-The Barstow Trough is characterized by thick successions of Cenozoic sediments, including borate-bearing lacustrine deposits, with abundant volcanism along the trough flanks.
+The Barstow Trough, which is a structural depression, extends northwesterly from Barstow toward Randsburg and east-southeasterly toward Bristol.
+It is characterised by thick successions of Cenozoic sediments, including borate-bearing lacustrine deposits, with abundant volcanism along the trough flanks.
 The northwest-southeast trending trough initially formed during Oligocene through Miocene times.
-As the basin was filled with sediments and the adjacent highland areas were reduced by erosion, the areas receiving sediments expanded, and playa lakes, characterized by fine-grained elastic and evaporitic chemical deposition, formed in the low areas at the centre of the basins.
+As the basin was filled with sediments and the adjacent highland areas were reduced by erosion, the areas receiving sediments expanded, and playa lakes, characterised by fine-grained clastic and evaporitic chemical deposition, formed in the low areas at the centre of the basins.

 Exposures of fine-grained lacustrine sediments and tuffs, possibly Pliocene in age, are found throughout the project area.
 Younger alluvium occurs in washes and overlying the older lacustrine sediments.
-The project area is covered by Recent olivine basalt flows from Pisgah Crater, which is located approximately two miles east of the site (Figure 3).
+The project area is covered by Recent olivine basalt flows from Pisgah Crater, which is located approximately 3.2 km east of the site (Figure 3 & Figure 4).
 Thick fine-grained, predominantly lacustrine mudstones appear to have been uplifted, forming a block of lacustrine sediments interpreted to be floored by an andesitic lava flow.

 Hector Extension Lithium Project